uci-plrg/zen-ids/doc/experiments/ACCURACY.md

 # Instructions for a False Positive/Negative Experiment

 This document begins with a high-level discussion of various factors that affect the quality and relevance of the experimental results.
-Following this, we provide step-by-step instructions for conducting the kind of record/replay experiment that we reported in the Zen IDS paper.
+Following this, we provide step-by-step instructions for conducting the kind of record/replay experiment that we reported in the ZenIDS paper.

 ## Discussion